£2.8 Million Lab to take Killer Infection Fight to the Frontline

 The £2.8 million funding is part of a £32 million package awarded to ten sites nationally by the Dept. of Health and Social Care, in support of their 20 year vision and 5 year national plan on antimicrobial resistance.

-“This award is a huge achievement for the team, the hospital and the university, and we are extremely grateful to the Department of Health and Social Care,” comments Prof. Tim Leighton, Professor of Ultrasonics and Underwater Acoustics, and Director of NAMRIP at UoS.
+“This award is a huge achievement for the team, the hospital and the university, and we are extremely grateful to the Department of Health and Social Care,” comments Prof. Tim Leighton, Professor of Ultrasonics and Underwater Acoustics, and Director of NAMRIP at the University of Southampton.

 “For University of Southampton’s Global-NAMRIP this is an enormous opportunity to close the loop of researchers working with end users to define the key problems and opportunities to address AMR, conduct groundbreaking research to address those, and then progress to end users who can ensure breakthroughs are translated out to benefit on a societal scale,” concludes Prof Leighton.